diku-dk/futhark/docs/language-reference.rst

 declaration must specify the name, parameters, return type, and body of the function::

-  fun name params...: rettype = body
+  let name params...: rettype = body

 Type inference is not supported, and functions are fully monomorphic.
 A parameter is written as ``(name: type)``.
 Functions may not be